top of page

 the Sigh of Life! : Hypothermia's first aid.

-a long forgotten methods that could've saved many lives over the years.
+a long forgotten method that could've saved many lives over the years.

 ...just hear me out for a minute: